near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-Next, we'll create a couple of user accounts that we'll use to send transactions from.
-We'll give each an account ID and an initial balance:
+Next, the test creates a couple of user accounts that are used to send transactions from.
+Each account is given an account ID and an initial balance.

 <Tabs groupId="code-tabs">